 Yes.
 Ongoing internal and external (3rd party) vulnerability scans are part of the standards that PerimeterX has adopted to meet the industry guidelines and best practices, along with additional SDLC standards such as static code analysis, code reviews and advanced deployment tools.

 As part of the Information Security Policy Program, PerimeterX has included a dedicated section on Security Training.
-Quarterly Security training is mandatory for all employees.
+Security training is mandatory for all employees.

 PerimeterX is committed to customers’ data protection regardless of any PII presence.
 As part of the Information Security Policy Program, a dedicated section is addressing all security and data breaches guidelines - including the internal and external reporting of any suspected or identified potential data breach immediately upon discovery.